SUMP PUMPS AND BACKWATER VALVES

 - Once the valve is installed it will allow waste from the home to flow to the city main

 - However, if the city main becomes overwhelmed and begins to back up into the adjacent basements, the valve will close automatically, preventing flooding from the city main sewer

 The professionals at Canada Waterproofers Mississauga are experts in installing backwater valves, and would be happy to provide an on-site assessment and a free quote.

 A crew from Canada Waterproofers Mississauga will excavate where the sewage connection leaves the house (normally in the front of the house), inside or outside the foundation wall.
-The building code stipulates that the valve has to be within a maximum of 3 feet from the front wall and you cannot have a y pipe connected within 3 feet behind the valve, or you risk having the sewage back up into the house.
+The building code stipulates that the valve has to be within a maximum of three feet from the front wall and you cannot have a Y Pipe connected within three feet behind the valve, or you risk having the sewage back up into the house.